Elijah Frampton, Sr.

 To the first union were born five children – four of whom died in fancy [sic] – viz: Isaac Clark, William Walker, and three sisters (triplets).
 Isaac C. and their sisters died in infancy.

-To the second union were born four children, namely: Elijah, John Martin, Rachel Jane, and Isabelle Rogers.
-Rachel died on 26 Oct.
-1836 at the age of four years.
+Four children were born to the second union: Elijah, John Martin, Rachel Jane, and Isabelle Rogers.
+Rachel died on 26 October 1836 at the age of four.

-Mr. Frampton, like most boys of his time, was sent to school only three months each year.
-School books were scarce, one set usually did duty for the whole family.
-He made a specialty of mathematics, with a view to taking up surveying.
-Shortly after he had mastered the business, his father died; and he, being the oldest boy, was suddenly brought face to face with the problem of bread and butter for the family, which was a large one.
+Like most boys of his time, Mr. Frampton was sent to school only three months each year.
+School books were scarce, and one set usually did duty for the whole family.
+He made a specialty of mathematics with a view to taking up surveying.
+Shortly after he had mastered the business, his father died, and he, being the oldest boy, was suddenly brought face to face with the problem of bread and butter for the family, which was a large one.

-He soon discovered that while surveying gave him a prominent place in the community, there was not enough in it to enable him to support a large family.
-And so, he gave it up and turned his attention to boating on the Ohio River.
-At that time river transportation was almost wholly done by flatboats and keelboats.
+He soon discovered that while surveying gave him a prominent place in the community, it did not provide enough income to support a large family.
+So, he gave it up and turned his attention to boating on the Ohio River.
+At that time, river transportation was almost wholly done by flatboats and keelboats.

-These boats would be loaded at Pittsburg and floated down the river as far as necessary, and then pulled, “cordelled,” by means of a rope, and pushed with long pike poles, back to the starting place.
+These boats would be loaded at Pittsburg and floated down the river as far as necessary.
+They would then be pulled, ” corbelled,” by means of a rope and pushed with long pike poles back to the starting place.

 This sort of life was full enough of incident and adventure to make it quite spicy and was besides a cash-down business.
 Settlements on the river were few and far between.
 To add to its beckoning our thoughts away from the realities of this hard, inexorable life, so full of bickering and heart-breaks, to that life of perennial beauty and happiness, which we count upon in our reckoning of the great hereafter.

-Notwithstanding the fact that he was physically a powerful man, inured to the hardships of frontier life, the exacting life of an itinerant preacher was too much for him; and although much against his will, he was forced to resign.
+Notwithstanding the fact that he was physically a powerful man, inured to the hardships of frontier life, the exacting life of an itinerant preacher was too much for him.
+Although much against his will, he was forced to resign.

 He then bought a farm and moved on to it.
-While here he was chosen and served a term as Judge of the court for Lawrence County, Ohio; but office-holding did not suit him, and he went back to his farm.
+While there, he was chosen and served a term as Judge of the court for Lawrence County, Ohio, but office-holding did not suit him, and he went back to his farm.

-In 1842, he became restless of a farmer’s life and again betook himself to boating.
+In 1842, he became restless about a farmer’s life and again betook himself to boating.
 He purchased a large flatboat, loaded it with tan bark, took it to Cincinnati, and sold it all.
-He then returned, sold his farm, and bought a very large keel-boat, when he loaded with provisions, took his family on board, and floated off down Ohio, into the Mississippi river, down through bayou Atchafalaya, in Grand Lake, in Louisiana.
+He then returned, sold his farm, and bought a very large keelboat, which he loaded with provisions, took his family on board, and floated off down Ohio, into the Mississippi River, down through bayou Atchafalaya, in Grand Lake, in Louisiana.

 In her youth, she was possessed of more than ordinary beauty.
 She was of very cheerful disposition, always looking on the bright side of life.
 To the day of her death, she had the faculty of attracting to herself the society of young people, which she greatly enjoyed.
 She was everybody’s friend – bore no malice.